 Removal of asbestos by Stark Roofing

-1. When the quote has been accepted, Russell Stark will commence the preparation and planning by developing a safety plan that will tell you:
+1. When you have accepted the Stark Roofing quote, Russell Stark will commence the preparation and planning of the removal by developing a safe work method statement (SWMS) and removal control plan that will tell you::

 - How the asbestos will be removed from both the roof and the property.